 The Hazards of Cell Phone Radiation

-In case you need any more reasons to quit your cell phone addiction, here’s a look at some of the health implications of cell phone use.
+In case you need any more reasons to quit a cell phone addiction, here’s a look at some of the other health implications of cell phone use.

 You may have noticed that your cell phone came with a specific absorption rate (SAR) value.

-And no cell phone yet created has a SAR rating of zero, meaning that some radiation from your phone is penetrating your skull and brain.
+And since no cell phone yet created has a SAR rating of zero, this means that some radiation from your phone is penetrating your brain and other body parts.

 Many scientists believe that the public is not being adequately protected from the hazards of cell phone radiation.

-Over 200 scientists from dozens of countries have published a letter asking the United Nations, the World Health Organization, and governments to develop stricter controls on cell phones and other electronic devices.
+Over 250 scientists from over 40 countries have published a letter asking the United Nations, the World Health Organization, and governments to develop stricter controls on cell phones and other electronic devices.

-Collectively, these scientists have published more than 2,000 peer-reviewed papers on the the hazards of cell phone radiation.
+Collectively, these scientists have published thousands of peer-reviewed papers on the hazards of cell phone radiation.

 Here are some of the known ways cell phone radiation damages the brain.

 By definition, a Group 2B carcinogen is suspected of causing cancer and cell phones are a top source of exposure.

-This category includes things you know you should avoid like lead, engine exhaust, DDT, and chloroform.
+This category also includes things you know you should avoid like lead, engine exhaust, DDT, and chloroform.

-Electromagnetic field (EMF) exposure creates free radicals — unattached oxygen molecules that attack your cells in much the same way that oxygen causes metal to rust.
-(44)
+Electromagnetic field (EMF) exposure creates free radicals — unattached oxygen molecules that attack cells in much the same way that oxygen causes metal to rust.

-Your brain uses 20% of the body’s total oxygen intake making it highly susceptible to free radical damage.
+Since the brain uses 20% of the body’s total oxygen intake, it is highly susceptible to free radical damage.

-Your brain is protected by a blood-brain barrier, a group of specialized cells that acts as filter to keep toxins, pathogens, and other foreign substances out of your brain.
+The brain is protected by a blood-brain barrier, a group of specialized cells that acts as filter to keep toxins, pathogens, and other foreign substances out of the brain.

-This allows toxins, chemicals, viruses and heavy metals like mercury, lead, and aluminum to enter the brain and negatively impact brain health and function.
+This allows toxins, chemicals, viruses, and neurotoxic metals like mercury, lead, and aluminum to more easily enter the brain to negatively impact brain health and function.

 It also causes brain cells to leak calcium ions which are needed for communication between brain cells.